Cloudflare Docs

 • Configure Request Header(s):

-• Useful if your servers are expecting specific incoming headers.
+• Useful if your endpoints are expecting specific incoming headers.

 • Header: